-Therefore, we can use the optimal discriminator as a joint guidance module for the OOD case, as long as a discriminator is trained to distinguish real paired samples and the fake ones generated by the base models.
+Therefore, we can use the optimal discriminator as a joint guidance module for the OOD case as long as a discriminator is trained to distinguish real paired samples from fake ones generated by the base models.